nmalamug/REVENGETABLES/README.md

 ### Extra features
 1. Visual effects when explosion is used
 2. All illustrations are original
-3. We haven't yet launched our app on the Google Play Store, but we're working on developing an enhanced version this summer to ensure we deliver the best possible user experience for our customers.
+3. Different monster types that follow a different movement pattern including: hopping (sinusoidal movement), diagonal movement, straight movement

-[Any extra features provided by your app that were not mentioned in the minimum requirements or possible features.
-Did you put your app on the Google App store?
-Did you implement a half-baked idea that was not envisioned at the start of the project?]
+4. We haven't yet launched our app on the Google Play Store, but we're working on developing an enhanced version this summer to ensure we deliver the best possible user experience for our customers.

 ### Challenges
 1. Adjust to the large scale of the project - created a system to keep GIT repo organized